stelligent/dromedary/README.md

 Parameters | Description
 ---------- | ------------
-KeyName | The ec2 key name to use for ssh access to the bootstrapping instance.
+KeyName | The EC2 keypair name to use for ssh access to the bootstrapping instance.
 GitHubUser | GitHub UserName.
 This username must have access to the GitHubToken.
 GitHubToken | Secret.
 OAuthToken with access to Repo.
 Go to https://github.com/settings/tokens.
 BaseTemplateURL | S3 Base URL of all the CloudFormation templated used in Dromedary (without the file names) DDBTableName | Unique TableName for the Dromedary DynamoDB database.
-ProdHostedZone | Route53 Hosted Zone (e.g. PRODHOST.HOSTED.ZONE).
+ProdHostedZone | Route53 Hosted Zone.
+You must precede `YOURHOSTEDZONE` with a `.`.

  **IMPORTANT**: You will need to manually delete the CloudFormation stack once you've completed usage.
 You will be charged for AWS resource usage.